3.7 Cross-border mobility in employment, entrepreneurship and vocational opportunities

-In Cyprus, Eurodyssee is jointly managed by the Department of Labour (EURES Network) of the Ministry of Labour, Welfare and Social Insurance and the Union of Cyprus Municipalities (UMC).
+In Cyprus, Eurodyssee is jointly managed by the Department of Labour (EURES Network) of the Ministry of Labour and Social Insurance and the Union of Cyprus Municipalities (UMC).
 For support and guidance, youth who are interested must contact the Department of Labour.

 According to the Eurodyssee news, the Eurodyssee programme in Cyprus is co-funded by the Republic of Cyprus and the European Social Fund.
 The department of Labour has secured a grant of €20,000 per year for 3 years, which will enable the welcoming of 4 or 5 trainees to Cyprus each year.

 Erasmus for Young Entrepreneurs is a cross-border exchange programme that gives new or aspiring entrepreneurs the chance to learn from experienced entrepreneurs running small businesses in other Participating Countries.
 New entrepreneurs gather and exchange knowledge and business ideas with an experienced entrepreneur, with whom they stay and collaborate for a period of 1 to 6 months.

 There are 3 areas selected by the European Commission to guide youth throughout their exchange: help with the application, help to establish a successful relationship with a suitable entrepreneur, as well as providing answers to questions.
 Youth should choose a local contact point, which is active in their region.
 Youth may also be offered the opportunity to participate in an induction course to prepare them for the exchange.
 There is no information about the public funding for the above-mentioned opportunity.